 Transalpina is the highest road in Romania, with a maximum altitude of 2145m.
 It offers a beautiful view over Parang Mountains, and it passes close by to four mountain peaks over 2000m.

 27 Biertan Village, Transylvania

 Biertan was first mentioned in 1283, and it was declared a fortress in 1397.
 It is a typical Saxon settlement, and it is the best-preserved fortified church in Transylvania.

 Saschiz is a village from Transylvania which was first documented in 1308.
 It is famous for its fortress and the fortified church.

 Brancusi was a Romanian sculptor who became famous in Paris.
 He is considered a pioneer of modernism and one of the most influential sculptors of the 20th century.

-Brancusi was born in a village near Targu Jiu, where you can find three of his open-air sculptures which he gifted to Romania: the endless column, the Table of Silence and the Gate of the Kiss.
-He considered these to be a cultural homage for the Romanian heroes of the First World War.
+Brancusi was born in a village near Targu Jiu, where you can find three of his open-air sculptures, which he gifted to Romania: the endless column, the Table of Silence and the Gate of the Kiss.
+He considered these to be a cultural homage to the Romanian heroes of the First World War.

 Read more here: The Sculptures of Brancusi from Targu Jiu, Romania.